 There was no way in hell that I was climbing over the deer fence, which only left me with two options.

-Or I could go right and eventually intersect the A9.
+Alternatively, I could go right and eventually intersect the A9.
 A glance at the time helped me feel better about the decision that I had already made – I was now way, way behind and would need to get back on the asphalt if I was to finish before sunset.

 Regaining the Road